Wandsworth Adult and Young Unpaid Carers’ Charter

 Across Wandsworth, around 18,000 people provide unpaid care for their partner, family, friend or a neighbour.
 Making sure that all these unsung heroes get the support they need and deserve is a key priority for us.

-To achieve this, we have worked with unpaid carers to develop a charter.
-The charter sets out priorities that statutory authorities and voluntary organisations pledge to work towards to make sure that local carers are supported in the way that is appropriate for them.
+To achieve this, we have worked with unpaid carers to develop a Charter.
+The Charter sets out priorities that statutory authorities, voluntary and community groups, and all local organisations can pledge to work towards to make sure that local carers are supported in the way that is appropriate for them.

 Working together